Community Advisory Board

 The Board will meet 2-4 times a year and committees will meet based on need.

-Cindy Bergman is a native New Yorker with more than 28 years of development experience.
-After 5 years working with the developmentally disabled community doing Art Therapy and running group homes throughout Manhattan, Queens and Brooklyn she began her fundraising career at UJA-Federation of NY in Manhattan.
+Cindy Bergman is a native New Yorker with more than 35 years of development experience.
+After 5 years working with the developmentally disabled community practicing Art Therapy and running group homes throughout Manhattan, Queens and Brooklyn she began her fundraising career at UJA-Federation of NY in Manhattan.
 Upon relocating to Florida, Cindy spent 10 years at the Jewish Federation of South Palm Beach County working in many capacities ultimately becoming Vice President for Campaign.
-From there she spent 9 years at Hillel Day School of Boca Raton as the Director of Institutional Advancement.
-Now, with 7 years at the Adolph and Rose Levis Jewish Community Center, she is currently the Associate Executive Director with her primary focus on fundraising.
+From there she spent 9 years at Katz Hillel Day School of Boca Raton as the Director of Institutional Advancement.
+Now, with 12 years at the Adolph and Rose Levis Jewish Community Center, she is currently the Associate Executive Director with her primary focus on fundraising while also supervising the PR & Marketing Department and the Phyllis & Harvey Sandler Center, where our community goes for the best of Art, Culture & Learning.
 Cindy continues doing what she is most passionate about; “making meaningful connections between donors and their passions for the betterment of our community”.
 She truly believes in our Community and in the capacity of many diverse organizations and institutions working side by side to provide compelling opportunities for physical, spiritual, educational, cultural and social enrichment and thereby making South Florida one of the most desirable and greatest places to live and grow.
-Cindy lives in Boca Raton with her husband, Alan and has a 26 year old (step) son.
+Cindy lives in Delray Beach with her husband, Alan and with thanks to their son Dan and his wife Kate, they have become a grandparents to a beautiful little girl name River Joy.

 Nicola Chandler Byam, LCSW, MBA